 The MP3s won’t speed up your learning at all, but they might make it more convenient.
 The software includes all the audio lessons plus flashcards.

-Basically, Pimsleur’s current lessons are a repackaging of their old lessons for cassette tape.
-Yes, they will all still work.
+Basically, Pimsleur’s current lessons are a repackaging of their old lessons from the days of cassette tape.
+Yes, the lessons will still work.

 Pimsleur Is Better for the Blind